-This article was originally published by the Institute for Security Studies (ISS) on 5 January 2017.
+This article was originally published by the Stockholm International Peace Research Institute (SIPRI) on 22 June 2017.

 SIPRI’s recently published data shows a decrease of 7.2% in Brazil’s military expenditure in 2016 compared to 2015.
 The reasons behind this cut are quite complicated, since the country is embroiled in a mix of a political and economic crises.
 This blog post briefly discusses some of the features driving Brazil’s military spending downwards and how the current context may affect the future.